hannajiangg/OverMath/README.md

   - **Customer NPCs**: Move using path-finding AI to find and occupy empty seats.

 ### Game Mechanics
-- Players can **move, sprint, jump, and dash** to evade the animal.
+- Players can **move, sprint, jump** to evade the adversarial animals.
 - Players interact with **ingredients (numbers)** and **tools (operators)** to create equations.
 - Orders are **timed**; customers leave if not served in time, resulting in lost points.
 - Points are awarded for each successfully completed order.
 Players must meet a point threshold to progress to the next level.